The 10 Best Hocking Hills (Easy, Moderate & Hard Hikes)

 Address: 19852 State Route 664 S Logan, Ohio 43138

-Hocking Hills is a little over a half-hour drive from Athens, Ohio.
+Hocking Hills is about a half-hour drive from Athens, Ohio.
 Making this small town a great spot to rent cabins, venture for a day trip, and explore.

 Ash Cave Hiking Trail

 Our absolute favorite Hocking Hills Trail is the Ash Cave hiking trail.
-Ash Cave does tend to be one of the park’s most popular trails, but for a good reason.
-Ash Cave is the most impressive recess cave in the state.
+Ash Cave is one of the park’s most popular trails, and for good reason.
+Ash Cave is the most impressive recessed cave in the state.
 The cave got its name from the bushels of ashes that were found within.
 A small waterfall is created from the tributary of the East Fork of Queer Creek, cascading over the rim into a small pool below.
 During the winter months, it is known to freeze, creating a spectacular sight.

-The Ash Cave Gorge Trail is handicap accessible and is 1/4 mile long that takes visitors directly to the cave.
+The Ash Cave Gorge Trail is handicap accessible and 1/4 mile long, taking visitors directly to the cave.
 Guests then return the way they came or can venture on to the Ash Cave Rim Trail.

 Conkles Hollow Nature Preserve offers an ample parking lot and restrooms.
 Keep in mind this trail is NOT pet-friendly.

-The Conkles Hollow Gorge Trail is roughly a mile long, out and back trail.
-Highlights along the trails include Slump Rock, The Grotto, along with two beautiful waterfalls.
+The Conkles Hollow Gorge Trail is roughly a mile out-and-back.
+Highlights along the trails include Slump Rock, The Grotto, and two beautiful waterfalls.
+At the end of the trail, before turning back, guests can choose to continue on a more rugged path to see a waterfall.

-Conkles Hollow Rim Trail – This is a more adventurous trail; therefore, use extreme caution as it circles the tops of the cliffs of the gorge.
+Conkles Hollow Rim Trail – This is a more adventurous trail; use extreme caution as it circles the tops of the gorge’s cliffs.
 While the trail rewards hikers with outstanding views, this 2.5-mile hike is quite strenuous.
+I do not recommend this trail for young children or children known to wander, as there are steep drop-offs.

 Rock House Trail

-Feel like an explorer as you venture into the 200 ft long cavern with 25 ft ceiling eroded out of Blackhand sandstone.
-This is the only real cave in the state park, as the majority are overhangs.
-Throughout the cave, some openings let in natural light and give way to beautiful views.
+Feel like an explorer as you venture into the 200 ft long cavern with a 25 ft ceiling eroded out of Blackhand sandstone.
+Throughout the recessed cave, some openings let in natural light and offer beautiful views.

 Check out our complete guide to the Rock House Trail.

-Be sure to bring a flashlight or use the light on your phone to explore the recess areas of the cave.
-This trail does have several stairs along with a few hazardous cliffs areas.
+Be sure to bring a flashlight or use your phone’s light to explore the cave’s recessed areas.
+This trail has several stairs and a few hazardous sections along the cliffs.

 The Rock House Trail is 1/4 mile long.
-With entrance into the Rock House not being far from the parking lot.
-There is a shorter trail that will take you directly to the Rock House.
-There are two parking lots along with a shelter and picnic area.
+The entrance to the Rock House is not far from the parking lot.
+There are restrooms at the beginning of the trail.
+There is a shorter trail that takes you directly to the Rock House, or a longer one that loops around and still ends at the Rock House.
+There are two parking lots, a shelter, and a picnic area.
+The first parking lot you see is close to the end of the trail.

 Best Hocking Hills Waterfall Trails